This post may contain affiliate links. Purchasing through them helps support this website. This post may also contain items gifted for consideration.

 Trying to make some decisions about Disneyland Character Dining?
-This is the ultimate guide all Disneyland character meals, so that you can choose which is best for your visit to the Happiest Place on Earth.
+This is the ultimate guide all Disneyland character meals, so that you can choose which is best for your visit to the Happiest Place on Earth (aka Disneyland Park).

-Disneyland Character Dining is one of my biggest recommendations for families visiting Disneyland from out of town (and I'm not going to lie, it's one of our favorite Disneyland activities as annual passholders).
-Character Meals are an amazing way to meet a TON of characters without the pressure of long lines and a great way to rest and relax during longer park days (especially days when you are trying to beat the heat or visiting Disneyland in the Rain) .
+Disneyland Character Dining is one of my biggest recommendations for families visiting on their Disneyland vacation (and I'm not going to lie, it's one of our favorite Disneyland activities as annual passholders).
+Character Meals are an amazing way to meet a TON of characters at theme parks without the pressure of long lines and a great way to rest and relax during longer park days (especially days when you are trying to beat the heat or visiting Disneyland in the Rain) .
 While they tend to be a little more pricey than quick service dining, you also have access to an unlimited buffet and can ABSOLUTELY eat a ton.

 Pro Tip: We usually do a LATE breakfast for our Disneyland Character Dining experiences and then skip lunch (grabbing just a small snack or one of our favorite from the Best Food at Disneyland must try list).

 Location and Time of Day: Minnie and Friends Breakfast in the park is located at the Plaza Inn.
 Plaza Inn is at the end of Main Street inside of Disneyland (which means you need a ticket or annual pass to do this one).
-This is a breakfast only experience and is available each day from a few minutes before park opening until 11 am (we normally do this one at around 10:30 or 11, eat something VERY small earlier and do a couple rides inside the park before breakfast).
+This is a breakfast only experience (and let me tell you, a Plaza Inn breakfast is DELISH) and is available each day from a few minutes before park opening until 11 am (we normally do this one at around 10:30 or 11, eat something VERY small earlier and do a couple rides inside the park before breakfast).

 Current Pricing: $34 for adults, $19 for kids ages 3-9, kids under 3 are free

 Food Options: You can see the full breakfast menu HERE, this is a traditional American Breakfast menu.
-Tons of eggs (including a custom omelette station), waffles (yes even the Mickey ones), pastries, bacon, cereal, French Toast and fruit, there's TONS of food!
+Tons of eggs (including a custom omelette station where you can order omelettes made to your liking), waffles (yes even the Mickey ones), pastries, bacon, cereal, French Toast and fruit, there's TONS of food!

-Interactive Experience: The meet and greet with Minnie is always a blast, and she usually is wearing theme attire for each holiday or festival.
+Interactive Experience: The meet and greet with Minnie is always a blast, and she usually is wearing theme attire for each holiday or festival (bonus, there are always photopass photographers at the meet and greet and this is a great place to take family photos).
 There isn't a separate dance party or song, but this Disneyland Character Breakfast experience tends to have WAY more characters that come to your table than the others.

 There's something super special about character dining INSIDE the park.
 We always do Plaza Inn for birthdays and then walk through the castle for a makeover at the Bibbidi Bobbidi Boutique after.